eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.02-mDL-rulebook.md

 -   [Chapter 2](#2-mdl-attribute-schema) specifies the mDL attribute schema.
-This describes the structure, the type, the entity identifiers, and the logical organization of the mandatory and optional attributes of the mDL.
+This describes the structure, the type, the entity identifiers, and the logical organisation of the mandatory and optional attributes of the mDL.
 It also describes how Member States can specify any possible national attributes.